josedaniel-cb/ire-forms/README.md

 </template>
 ```

-Remember `ire-form` is a Web Component, so you need to ensure to import `"ire-forms"` in the same component or file you will use it.
+Remember that `ire-form` is a Web Component, so ensure you import `"ire-forms"` in the same component or file where you intend to use it.

-You can access to the values this way.
+Accessing the values can be done as follows:

 ```ts
 form.value.firstName // string
 form.fields.firstName.value // string
 ```

-You can also change the state
+You can also modify the state in the following manner:

 ```ts
 form.fields.age.patch({